Hello all fans of history and Hetalia

 Why has my piece been rejected?

 Probably because we felt that it was too shippy, which is the rule most ignored by submissions.
 However, it might be that you submitted during a time when the admins weren't able to moderate it.
-Three of our mods are full time students, and around finals and midsems, we don't check dA as often as need be to have a full vote on all of the pieces.
+Many of our mods are full time students, and around finals and midsems, we don't check dA as often as need be to have a full vote on all of the pieces.
 Fanfic in particular takes a long time to decide upon.

 Why can't I submit a piece?